zewemli/neuronmodel/README.md

-neuronmodel
+NeuronModel
 ===========

-Simple model of a spiking neuron using javascript
+This is an implementation of a spiking neuron model described in:
+> Izhikevich, Eugene M. "Simple model of spiking neurons."
+Neural Networks, IEEE Transactions on 14.6 (2003): 1569-1572.

+Sound interesting?
+Use the Source Luke!